-Mortgage rates are starting off the month near their two-year lows however mortgage rates remain under pressure as bond yields move higher.
+Mortgage rates for April 01, 2019 are starting off the month near their two-year lows however mortgage rates remain under pressure as bond yields move higher.
 The Mortgage Backed Securities market is selling off this morning (more on the reason why below) and that might end up putting pressure on mortgage rates later today if the selling continues.

 If there are any significant moves with mortgage rates later today I’ll update the post with that information.

 Mortgage Backed Security FNMA 4.0 opened the day at 102.75, and FNMA 3.5 opened the day at 101.20.
 The 10y Treasury yield started the day at the 2.44% level.

 Bonds Are Selling After A Strong Manufacturing Report Out of China:

 Overnight there was a strong manufacturing report out of China.
 The Caixin/Markit Manufacturing Purchasing Managers Index (PMI) report came in at 50.8 and analyst were expecting a 49.9 reading.
 A reading above 50 shows economic expansion and a reading below shows economic contraction.

 It was the strongest report in eight months.